Updated March 8th, 2020

 The physical and mental heroin withdrawal symptoms occur after an individual has been using consistently for some time and then suddenly stops.
 The severity of the symptoms is often what leads individuals to keep seeking another fix in order to “get well.”
 Some heroin withdrawal symptoms include:

 - Depression and thoughts of suicide

 - Extreme fatigue

-Symptoms of withdrawal aside, one of the most difficult parts about quitting a drug without medical supervision is not having any defense against the cravings.
-During withdrawal from heroin, cravings for the drug or for other opiates are strong because addiction tells the body that it needs the presence of a certain substance.
+One of the most difficult parts about quitting a drug without medical supervision is not having any defense against the cravings.
+During withdrawal from heroin, cravings become extremely severe.
+So, while it’s technically possible to undergo heroin detox alone, getting professional help will vastly increase the likelihood of success.

 Even with the presence of medical supervision, heroin detox isn’t easy.
-Many of the withdrawal symptoms mentioned above may be lessened by the environment and actions of staff, but many of them will still occur, and cravings for heroin can be unbearable.
+However, luckily, many withdrawal symptoms may be lessened by medical intervention and a comfortable environment.

-In the past few decades, the research has changed the way we view medication as a means to manage recovery from addiction to a variety of substances.
-While methadone is still used in recovery for heroin and opiate addiction, drugs like buprenorphine and Suboxone have replaced them as the gold standard for high-quality care.
+In the past few decades, research has changed the way we view medication as a means to manage recovery from addiction to a variety of substances.
+While methadone is still used in recovery for heroin and opiate addiction, drugs like buprenorphine and suboxone are becoming the gold standard for care.

 What Are Buprenorphine and Suboxone?

-Suboxone is also a popular treatment aid, as it combines the benefits of buprenorphine with Naloxone, a substance that limits the abuse potential of the drug.
+Suboxone combines the benefits of buprenorphine with naloxone, a substance that limits the abuse potential of the drug.